Welding Training & Certification Resources

 - Welding gloves

-- Welding helmet with undamaged lens (Auto-Darkening lens preferred)
+- Welding helmet with undamaged lens (auto‑darkening preferred)

-- Securely mounted vice in the welding area for destructive testing welds
+- Securely mounted vice in the welding area for destructive‑test welds